oorb/oorb/README.md

 For the impatient:

 ```
-./configure gfortran opt --prefix=/opt/oorb
+./configure gfortran opt --with-pyoorb

 make
+make ephem
 make test
-make ephem
 sudo make install

-export PATH="/opt/oorb/bin:$PATH"
-export PYTHONPATH="/opt/oorb/python:$PYTHONPATH"
 ```

-after which you'll have `oorb` on your path, and `pyoorb` loadable from Python.
+after which you'll have `oorb` installed into `/usr/local/bin` and `pyoorb` installed into your Python's standard modules directory.
 For more details, read below.

 ## Prerequisites ##